 - Other times I’ve had to delete the manufacturer's app from my phone and set the device back up again.
 Follow the instructions in Point 8 below for this.

-5. Check Twitter to see if there is an Alexa or Device outage!
+5. Check Twitter (Also known as X!) to see if there is an Alexa or Device outage!

 As mentioned above, a lot of smart home devices, including Alexa, rely on cloud services to operate.
 Every now and then those cloud services experience an outage which also knocks out your devices.
-This leads to … “the connected device is not responding” message.
+This leads to the Alexa device is unresponsive and “the connected device is not responding” message.

 Unfortunately, there is nothing you can do when this happens but simply wait until the outage is resolved.
 I usually check Twitter to see if other people have encountered the same issue and if there is any ETA on when services will be resumed.